Skip to main content

 • Rural renters are more likely to live in substandard housing and to experience multiple housing problems related to affordability, quality deficiencies, and crowding, compared to rural homeowners.

-For examples of programs to help address rural housing concerns, see What are some rural housing and weatherization programs? on RHIhub's Human Services to Support Rural Health topic guide.
+For examples of programs to help address rural housing concerns, see What rural housing, energy assistance, and weatherization programs are available? on the Human Services to Support Rural Health topic guide.

 How does rural homelessness impact health?